dboursinos/cloud-based-ml-pipeline/README.md

 - Generates a TensorRT engine for NVIDIA hardware inference.

 ## Setup guide
 Each service runs in a docker container.
-My showcase here shows how all the containers can run on a single server using docker-compose but keep in mind that each of these services can be distributed on different servers.
+The demo here shows how all the containers can run on a single server using docker-compose but keep in mind that each of these services can be distributed on different servers.

- 1. Build the docker image that runs the the ML model training and pull the images required to setup a Minio S3 server and the mysql server.
+ 1. Build the docker image, inside the Docker folder, that runs the the ML model training and pull the images required to setup a Minio S3 server and the mysql server.
 This is based on the tensorflow-2.6-gpu image but this can be replaced with the non-gpu version.
 ~~~
  docker build -t cloud_compute .
  docker pull mysql